cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 AEGIS-128L has a 1024-bit state, made of eight 128-bit blocks `{S0, ...S7}`.

-The parameters for this algorithm, as defined in {{!RFC5116, Section 4}} are:
+The parameters for this algorithm, whose meaning is defined in {{!RFC5116, Section 4}} are:

 - `K_LEN` (key length) is 16 octets.
 - `P_MAX` (maximum length of the plaintext) is 2<sup>61</sup> octets.